 If you or the person designated to pick up your child(ren) are going to be late, please notify the program staff immediately.
-Parents who pick up their child after 5:30 p.m. will be charged an additional fee of \$10.00 for every 10 minutes your child is late.
+If the child(ren) are picked up after the 5:30pm mark, they will be charged an additional fee of \$10.00 for every 5 minutes your child is late.
 This money will be paid directly to the staff person who must stay late with the child.
-We ask that parents adhere to our hours of operation and recognize that our staff may also have family commitments.
-Parents who are consistently late may have their space terminated.
+We ask that parents and guardians adhere to our hours of operation and recognize that our staff have commitments themselves.

+Parents/Guardians who are consistently late may have their space terminated.